| Irish Independent Newspaper (April 2004)Wings of DesireBy Pól Ó Conghaile

 it’s soft and it’s large… that’s the first thing

 that strikes you, how did this make it across the Atlantic?"
+In 1990, Peter McMillan, a young investment broker from California, was

 asking himself the same questions.
 Having just flown a vintage air rally